-Open Letter to Stéphane Dion re: Ukraine and Russia
+Open letter to Stéphane Dion: Reject Harper-era foreign policy towards Ukraine and Russia

 Dear Minister Dion,